AUCOHL/Lighter/README.md

 Run your Yosys synthesis script as follows:

-    yosys -m cg_plugin.so -p your_script.ys
+    yosys -m cg_plugin.so your_script.ys

 Or TCL synthesis script as follows:

-    yosys -m cg_plugin.so -p your_script.tcl
+    yosys -m cg_plugin.so your_script.tcl